davidkonrad/suneditor-emojis/README.md

 ### ```groups```

 Specify the type of emojis to include in the dropdown.
-The emojis are ordered into the (official) group names.
-If ```groups``` not are set all groups are included
+The emojis are ordered into their official super group names.
+If ```groups``` are not set, all groups are included

 ```javascript
 emojis: {